abiswas3/differentialprivacy/EquivalenceOfPrivacyModels/Readme.md

 ## Analysing the parameters

-From the above anlaysis it seems the two methods are doing the same thing - Adding bernoulli random variables to binary inputs.
-However, the analysis of the two alogrithms produces different dependencies on $\epsilon, \delta$ in the proofs to guarantee privacy.
+From the above anlaysis it seems the two regimes are exactly the same in randomness.
+Yet the privacy analysis in the proofs produces different dependencies on $\epsilon, \delta$.
 In this section we try and understand this discrepancy.
 The difference in the two bounds must be in the assumptions and constraints on the parameters given by the problem setup.
+In this section, we re-use the same notation from the previous setup.

+Straight off the bat we notice a subtle differences in the problem setup for shuffle privacy and sample-threshold.

+* In shuffle privacy, there is no assumption or consideration for the distribution of 1's in the population.
+The shuffle privacy world works like this:
+	* Someone gives us $\epsilon, \delta \in [0, 1]$.
+The algorithm then checks if for the given values of $\epsDelta$ - privacy is possible.
+If the number of users $n \geq \frac{100}{\epsilon^2}\log(2/\delta)$ then we get pure $\epsilon$-privacy with probablity 1 - $\delta$.
+The algorithm picks the bernoulli parameter based on $\epsDelta$, the users or the environment do not control this.
+There is never a discussion on the number of 1's in the dataset.
+It could be anything.Thus the guarantees are distribution-free.
-Note there is a noticebale difference in the problem setups for shuffle privacy and sample-threshold privacy.
-We describe it the next few sections.
+* The sample privacy world is a little different.
+The bounds depend on the number of 1's in the data.
+We will see exactly how in the next few sections.
+The regime works as follows:
+	* Someone gives us $\epsilon, \delta \in [0, 1]$.
+Now we go ahead and select $m$ which is supposed to represent $m := \E[\sum_{i=1}^n z_i]$, where $z_i \sim Bernoulli(p_2)$ We also select a $\tau$, which requires we sample at least $\tau + 1$ users with 1's to get a non zero output.
+The efficacy of such a $\tau$ will depend on the number of 1's in the population.
+Just like in shuffle privacy, where they put a restriction on the number of users $n$; to get $\epsDelta$ privacy here we put a constraint on the product of scalars $\tau\times m$.

+Before looking at the general difference in bounds we consider the case when everyone in the population has a zero value.

 ### Identical behaviour for all 0 input

 For an input of all 0's i.e $\sum_{i=1}^n x_i =0$ both shuffle and sample give 0 error.
 Part 3 of theorem one proves this in the [shuffle privacy](ShufflePrivacy/index.html) case.
 For the sample and threshold regime, if all inputs $x_i=0$ then $c=n$ and $\tau > 1$ so $(n - c) < \tau$ always.
-Thus the algorithm outputs 0.

 ### Dependence on $\epsilon$ and $\delta$

-#### Shuffle

-Both regimes guarantee privacy under a good event.
-Both regimes claim that privacy is preserved with probaility $1 - \delta$ -- where $\delta$ shrinks very quickly as $n$ grows -- at least at the rate of $\frac{1}{n}$.
+In this section we re-derive the main parts of both proofs and establish the connection between the two regimes.
+Both regimes guarantee pure privacy under a good event.
+Both regimes claim that privacy is preserved with probaility $1 - \delta$ -- where $\delta$( the likelihood of bad events) shrinks very quickly as $n$ grows -- at least at the rate of $\frac{1}{n}$ or faster.
+When we write "shuffle privacy needs", what we mean is the presented analysis in the paper needs -- not the algorithm itself.
+As shown above both algorithms are equivalent.
 To guarantee privacy, shuffle privacy needs event $E_1$ and sample-threshold needs event $E_2$.
 Let these events occur with probability at least $1 - \delta_1$ and $1 - \delta_2$.

+#### Shuffle

+Let us try and understand what the good event $E_1$ actually is.

-The proof for Shuffle privacy works out because the binomial distribution $(\epsilon, \delta, k)$-smooth.
-Source: [[2][2]] define := distribution $\D$ is smooth over $\Z$ is $(\epsilon, \delta, k)$ smooth, if $\forall k' \in [-k, k]$ if the event E
+The proof for Shuffle privacy works out because the binomial distribution $(\epsilon, \delta, k)$-smooth and adding noise from a smooth distribution to the output of binary sums gives pure $\epsilon$ privacy with probality $1 - \delta$.

+[[2][2]] define := distribution $\D$ is smooth over $\Z$ is $(\epsilon, \delta, k)$ smooth, if $\forall k' \in [-k, k]$ if the event E

 $$\P{E \geq e^{|k'|\epsilon}}{Y}{\D} \leq \delta$$ or